Read more about the Food Working Group in the following sections.

 The IU Task Force on Sustainability (IUSTF) created the Food Working Group (FWG) in 2007 to address issues of sustainable food on the IUB campus and in the surrounding community.
 With the establishment of the IU Office of Sustainability in 2009, the IUSTF transitioned into the Campus Sustainability Advisory Board (CSAB).
 The FWG continues its research and programming as one of seven CSAB working groups.

 Vision, Mission and Organization

-Organization: The FWG is responsible for bringing together a diverse group of stakeholders on the IUB campus, uniting our often disconnected academic and operational missions in support of a healthy campus food system.
+- The FWG is responsible for bring together a diverse group of stakeholders on the IUB campus, uniting our often disconnected academic and operational missions in support of a healthy campus food system.
 As you can see, IU has an abundance of food actors, and the FWG plays a critical role in supporting communication and collaboration between them.

 - The Apple Works Farm began providing apples to RPS dining facilities.

 - Scholar’s Inn Bakehouse, a Bloomington-based bakery, begins providing all bagels sold on campus.

 - A food consumption study was conducted at Collins Residence Hall as a pilot program.
 Food source, food waste, carbon footprint, possible local produce providers were studied.
 Average distance food item travelled was 1111km or 609 miles.

 - IU Sustainability Task Force and Food Working Group was created.

 - SPROUTS (Students Producing Organics Under the Sun) student organization was founded.